william-santini/WiSSkHy/README.md

 Distill your data.
 Hydrate your science...

 ## Introduction
-WiSSkHy is a local environment for hydrological data management using an SQLite database and open-source tools.
+WiSSkHy is a **local** environment built with R-Shiny for hydrological data management based on an SQLite database and fully open-source tools.

-It enables:
+It provides a complete workflow to support hydrological services and researchers, including:

-- data storage (local SQLite db)
+- Data import & storage in a local SQLite database

+- Database management (visualize, add, or delete tables and fields)

-- data cleaning
+- Data cleaning

-- data wrangling
+- Data wrangling

-- data visualization/exploration (interactive plots)
+- Data visualization & exploration (interactive plots)

-- data analysis (Suite of Tools)
+- Data analysis (suite of tools)

-- data exportation (.csv, .xlsx)
+- Flux calculation

+- Data export to .csv, .xlsx, etc.

-- automated LaTeX and HTML report generation for hydrological services and researchers
+- Automated report generation in LaTeX and HTML

 ![Schéma](https://github.com/user-attachments/assets/03230a04-b6dd-41fa-8070-0fb65640880b)